 The role of PREs at the en gene

 The Drosophila engrailed (en) gene encodes a homeodomain protein that plays an important role in the development of many parts of the embryo, including formation of the segments, nervous system, head, and gut.
 By specifying the posterior compartment of each imaginal disk, en also plays a significant role in the development of the adult.
 Accordingly, en is expressed in a highly specific and complex manner in the developing organism.
 The en gene exists in a gene complex with an adjacent gene, invected (inv); inv encodes a protein with a nearly identical homeodomain, and en and inv are co-regulated and express proteins with largely redundant functions.

-PREs are easily recognizable in Drosophila as discrete peaks of binding of PcG proteins in chromatin-immunoprecipitation experiments, but the H3K27me3 mark spreads throughout large regions.
+In Drosophila, PREs are easily recognizable as discrete peaks of binding of PcG proteins in chromatin-immunoprecipitation experiments, but the H3K27me3 mark spreads throughout large regions.
 PcG proteins are conserved in mammals; however, PcG binding usually does not occur in sharp peaks, and PREs have been much harder to identify.
 We recently created a chromosome in which both the en and inv PREs are deleted.
 Surprisingly, the flies are viable, and preliminary results suggest that there is no mis-expression of en or inv.
 The question arises as to how PcG proteins are recruited to the en/inv domain in the absence of these PREs.
 We know from many avenues of research that PREs can interact with each other.
-Are PREs from other genes now regulating en/inv expression?
+Do PREs from other genes now regulate en/inv expression?
 Does the deletion of the en/inv PREs change its interactions with other regions of the genome?
-These are the questions we are beginning to address in the lab.
+These are the questions we are beginning to address.

 Increasing cohesin binding stability counteracts PcG silencing in Drosophila.